 And second, advertising also works at an unconscious level.
 Possibly, it works mostly at an unconscious level.

 Advertisement is Ineffective

 Seth Godin says that most general advertisement is ineffective.

 Imagine you advertise X.

-Finally, only a fraction of that fraction will not be happy with they already use and only a fraction of a fraction will be willing to take action your advertisement.
+Finally, only a fraction of that fraction will not be happy with what they already use and only a fraction of a fraction will be willing to take action on your advertisement.